Josiahericksen03/Josiahericksen03/README.md

 - Building engaging and user-friendly applications
 - Exploring new technologies and frameworks

-## I’m currently learning:
-- Advanced JavaScript
-- React and Redux
-- Backend development with Node.js and Express
-- Database management with MongoDB and SQL
-- Enhancing my skills in Python and Flask

-## I’m looking to collaborate on:
-- Open source projects
-- Innovative web applications
-- Projects that make technology accessible and impactful
-- Any opportunity that allows me to learn and grow as a developer

 ## How to reach me:
 - Email: [ericksenjosiah@gmail.com](mailto:ericksenjosiah@gmail.com)